mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 #> + ... omitted several edges
 ```

-This can further be used for plotting or other analyses by calling the variable as a factor ([see this resource to learn more about the factor data type](https://r4ds.had.co.nz/factors.html)).
+This can further be used for plotting or other analyses by calling the variable as a factor ([see this resource](https://r4ds.had.co.nz/factors.html) or the [Getting Started with R](#DataTypes) to learn more about the factor data.

 ```r